Didn't want to risk playing Gaikwad as he had a calf niggle: Pandya | Sports-Games

 ''When you play for India for the first time, and the journey he has taken, it's important to give such a bowler and such a talent time.

-Malik was named in the Indian squad after a breakthrough IPL season with the Sunrisers Hyderbad.
+Malik was named in the Indian squad after a breakthrough IPL season with the Sunrisers Hyderabad.

 ''Whether it was a good day or a bad day is irrelevant.
 For him, just to play for India is itself a very big thing, and that is something which I'm very happy for, (irrespective) of how the result went, good or bad, it's okay.